k0001/k0001.github.com/articles/opaleye-sot.md

-the Haskell representation of SQL rows, instead it allows us to pick any representation we want as long as we can provide a [`ProductProfunctor`](https://hackage.haskell.org/package/product-profunctors-0.6.3.1/docs/Data-Profunctor-Product.html#t:ProductProfunctor) instance for it.
+the Haskell representation of SQL rows, instead it allows us to pick any representation we want as long as we can provide a [`ProductProfunctor`](https://hackage.haskell.org/package/product-profunctors-0.6.3.1/docs/Data-Profunctor-Product.html#t:ProductProfunctor) adaptor for it, allowing `ProductProfunctor` instances to flow throw that data type.
 This means, for example, that if we have a row with two fields, we can choose to represent that as any product type with two elements: be it `(a, b)`, a custom `Foo a b`, or similar.
 Those `a` and `b`, however, will change depending on what we are trying to accomplish.
 For example, assuming a SQL row with a `bool` column and a `text` column, when giving that SQL row a concrete Haskell representation we may use the type `Foo Bool String`, but when writing said SQL row to the database we will need to use `Foo (Column PGBool) (Column PGText)`.
 For this reason, Opaleye recommends leaving `a` and `b` polymorphic, and using type synonyms to fix `a` and `b` to particular types depending on the scenario.
 There is only a limited number of scenarios like these two where `a` and `b` will need to change.
 Personally, I think this is a good approach to working with different yet somewhat similar representations, but hopefully we all can agree that this can lead to a non-negligible amount of boilerplate, in particular when working with rows having many columns, and we need to prevent this.
 Our goal is to reduce the amount of boilerplate we need to write regarding these types, hopefully without resorting to the powerful but huge, fragile and uncomfortable hammer that `TemplateHaskell` can be.

 `opaleye-sot` solves this problem by using a combination of [`HList`](https://hackage.haskell.org/package/HList) (Oleg Kiselyov, Ralf